-Energy market developments in North Macedonia included further construction of an internal gas distribution network, continued liberalization of the electricity market and increased regional cooperation for electricity and gas interconnections.
-North Macedonia adopted a new Energy Law in June 2018, harmonizing its energy legislation with the EU Energy Community’s Third Energy Package.
+This is one of the best prospect industry sectors for the Macedonian economy.
+Energy market developments in the country included further construction of an internal gas distribution network, continued liberalization of the electricity market and increased regional cooperation for electricity and gas interconnections.
+Our country adopted a new Energy Law in June 2018, harmonizing its energy legislation with the EU Energy Community’s Third Energy Package.

 North Macedonia is a full member of the Union for the Coordination of Production and Transmission of Electricity European Interconnection (UCPTE), which ensures interconnection compatibility with European electric power systems.

-North Macedonia’s state-owned power company was unbundled and partially privatized in the 2000s.
+Macedonian state-owned power company was unbundled and partially privatized in the 2000s.
 Austrian utility company EVN has been responsible for electricity distribution since entering the market in 2006.State-owned MEPSO is the country’s electricity transmission system operator.

 ESM – Power generation Plants is Macedonian state-owned electricity producer.